Legal cases with fixed pricing, standardized processes, and firm timelines

 One needs to note the following cases when the Principal cannot revoke the power of attorney such as:

 To revoke a Power of Attorney by the Principal these are the following three cases when:

 Relevant Statutes dealing with Revocation of Power of Attorney

 Usually, by signing a Deed of Revocation of Power of Attorney, one can revoke it.
-However, if the power of attorney is irrevocable in nature, then to revoke it, the Principal must give public notice.
+However, if the power of attorney is irrevocable in nature, then to revoke it, the Principal must give a public notice.
 Either through two national and regional esteemed daily newspapers.
 After which, the principal should approach the Court of law to terminate such Power of Attorney.

 It is mandatory at the time of execution of his/her duty, the attorney is a guaranteer by the Principal.
 However, if the attorney doesn’t act lawfully or in good faith, or does such work attracting criminal punishment.
 Then the Principal is not liable to secure the Attorney.

-A legal notice for cancellation of power of attorney can be sent by the principal when:
+Legal notice for cancellation of power of attorney can be sent by the principal when: